alifiaganjaraharja/-Kaggle--HotelRevenue-ProfitabilityAnalysis/README.md

 | 2                             | 1558000                     | 422500                         | 72.88                      |
 | 7                             | 1554000                     | 576500                         | 62.9                       |

-From the results, the highest profit margin occurred in March, which aligns with the Spring season.
+From the results, the highest profit margin occurred in March, aligning with the spring season.
 This suggests that higher occupancy rates may contribute to increased profit margins for this hotel.
-Conversely, the lowest profit margin was recorded in July, during which the total costs were also at their highest.
+Conversely, the lowest profit margin was recorded in July, a month that also saw the highest total costs.

 I recommend optimizing operational efficiency and reducing expenses during low-traffic periods to help maintain profitability.

-5. **Marketing Spend VS Revenue**: Next up is to analyze the Marketing Spend and how it led to Revenue for this hotel, and here is the result of my analysis.
+5. **Marketing Spend VS Revenue**: Next, I analyzed the marketing spend and its impact on revenue for this hotel.
+Below are the results of my analysis.

 | **Month**                     | **Total Revenue**           | **Total Marketing Spend**      | **Revenue per Marketing Spend**   |
 |-------------------------------|-----------------------------|--------------------------------|-----------------------------------|